Complete Guide

 Kashmiri saffron production remains largely artisanal:

-The National Mission on Saffron (Rs 411 crore project) has implemented quality control measures including:
+The National Mission on Saffron (₹411 crore project) has implemented quality control measures including ISO 3632-2:2010 testing protocols, FSSAI laboratory verification, NABL accredited testing centers, and GI tag authentication systems.

 Iranian Saffron: Global Production Leader